 Q3.
 What if TDS is deducted but not deposited by the due date?

-Late fees and interest are applicable as per law if TDS is deducted but not deposited within the due date.
+Taxpayers must pay late fees and interest as per the law if they deduct TDS but fail to deposit it within the due date.

 Q4.
 How do I account for late fees and interest in GSTR-7?

-Late fees and interest amounts are added to the TDS liability amount in Part 2.
+They need to add the late fees and interest amounts to the TDS liability in Part 2.

 Q5.
 Can I adjust the excess TDS deposited for one month in other months?

-No, TDS deposited month-wise cannot be adjusted across months in GSTR-7.
+They cannot adjust TDS deposited month-wise across different months in GSTR-7.

 Q6.
 What if the TDS-deducted amount does not match the TDS-deposited amount?

 The deposited amount cannot exceed the deducted amount.
-The mismatch needs to be reconciled and corrected.
+They must reconcile and correct any mismatches found.

 Q7.
 Can quarterly filing be done instead of monthly?